Getting Started – .NET Alarm

 Expand the AlarmFilter property and set the desired filter settings for the alarm window.

-Select the AlarmNetworkNodes property and click on the small grey square with the 3 dots at the right.
+To define remote OAS Engines to interface with select the AlarmNetworkNodes property and click on the small grey square with the 3 dots at the right.

 Select all network nodes you wish to receive alarms from to this alarm window.

-Note: If you want the application to be deployed across a network to remote PCs select the Network Node or enter an IP Address in the NetworkNode field and use the Select button to include the network node or IP Address of the OAS Engine source.
+NOTE: If you want the application to be deployed across a network to remote PCs select the Network Node or enter an IP Address in the NetworkNode field and use the Select button to include the network node or IP Address of the OAS Engine source.

 If you desire for the operator’s changes to the alarm window during runtime to remain set the ConfgiurationFile property to a valid file path.
 Make sure each system the application will run on that the directory path is valid.